IndigoUnited/js-dejavu/README.md

 Also there is an alternative to $super() inside your functions.
 The alternative is relatively faster than the original $super() and can be used in critical code.
 See below for more information.

-NOTE: The strict mode works well with "use strict".
+_NOTE_: The strict mode works well with "use strict".
       Though, to improve performance, the loose version is not compatible with "use strict".
-      Run a preprocessor to remove "use strict" from all your code in production.
+      Run a preprocessor to remove "use strict" from all production code.

 ## Usage ##